 Some Canadian universities require 5 Grade 12 academic courses for admission, and some require 6.

 For my example, to try to keep it simple, let's use 5.

-"But Janet", I hear you saying, "what if my child doesn't have 5 Grade 12 courses completed at the end of first semester?
+"But Janet", I hear you saying, "My child's school is semestered.
+What if they don't have 5 Grade 12 courses completed at the end of first semester?